skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 tired but they press on, not wanting to rest at the foot of the mountain in its fury.
 After dark the mountain subsides.
 Ash fills the air.
 Enoch's light can barely penetrate the black fog.
-They do their best to hold a direct southward course desipte their lack of bearings.
+They do their best to hold a direct southward course despite their lack of bearings.

 > If I had been more diligent I would have Googled around and found
 > out how far volcanic ash can spread, how deep it gets, and how long
 > it hangs around once the mountain settles down.
 I wanted to create a
 > situation where the mountain itself was perilous to approach, but I
-> didn't want to go Pompei on them.
+> didn't want to go Pompeii on them.
 The island itself should be fine
 > once they dust everything off.

 By morning they draw near the sea and find they are at last escaping